by Marcia Hinds

 The term “autism” simply describes a collection of symptoms look different in every child.
 Maybe if we stopped calling it “autism” and instead referred to it as what it is “a messed up immune system” more children would get proper medical intervention.

 My son, Ryan, is now an aerospace engineer because we combined medical, behavioral and educational interventions.
-His thoughts about medical treatment and autism are from an article he wrote for the Autism Eye Magazine:
+What he believes about the medical treatment of autism are quoted below from an article he wrote for the Autism Eye Magazine:

 “Some people think we should just accept autism.
 And that if a child is treated, it changes who that kid is.
 I am still the same person I was, only now I’m happy and can enjoy life.
 It is hard to understand that children are not receiving proper medical treatment because some people think we should celebrate autism.
 When doctors believe the medical issues associated with autism are just part of a ‘developmental disorder’ children are not treated for the same medical conditions as every other kid.
 Is that really okay?”

-You can read his entire article here. https://autismandtreatment.com/wp-content/uploads/2016/03/autism-eye.pdf .
-And he will make you laugh when he tells you why he thinks his mother needs a little behavior therapy.
+You can read his entire article here.
+Ryan will make you laugh when you read why he thinks his mother needs a little behavior therapy.

 We will change things, but that takes time.
 Unfortunately, time is a luxury we don’t have.
 Because there are too many kids NOT getting better.
 Our major teaching hospitals and medical schools need to get on board and train our doctors.
 It is starting to happen, but just not fast enough to meet the growing number of children with autism spectrum disorders (ASD).
 And when you include those suffering from the various forms of ADHD, ADD, and other neuro-immune conditions, even more children could be helped.

 The pediatrician who helped my son most, mainly used one protocol.
-Fortunately, what he did fit my kid and Ryan recovered.
-But his methods didn’t work for all children.
+Fortunately, what he did fit and my son recovered.
+But the doctor’s methods didn’t work for all children.
 Our kids are individuals and will respond in their own way to both medical and behavioral interventions.
 And some have immune systems that are extremely compromised and harder to fix.
 Always remember you are the expert on your child.
 Please don’t blindly follow what any doctor says.
 My kid would not have recovered if I hadn’t trusted my instincts.
 But then again, if I hadn’t used the antiviral and antifungal medications Ryan’s doctor prescribed, my child also wouldn’t be okay.

 Autism is further complicated by the fact that medical treatment only makes it possible for our children to learn.
 You still need an intensive rehabilitation program that uses behavioral and educational interventions to catch our children up on all they missed when they couldn’t learn.
 It takes most healthy children about three years to learn speech.
 Sometimes when our children don’t immediately start talking in full sentences, it doesn’t mean the medical treatments aren’t working.
-And don’t wait for that “miracle,” because they only happen when you sweat.
+And don’t wait for that “miracle,” because they only happen with sweat equity.
 Warrior parents make things happen!

 When I first read the side effects of these drugs, I was afraid to use them because of the damage they could cause to my son’s liver or kidneys.
 I was terrified about the long-term effects.
 It seemed unnatural to give a young kid these prescriptions, even though I had actively searched for that magic pill for years.

 Nonetheless, I knew we had to take a chance to help Ryan have a happy life.
-What I didn’t understand at that time, was that using these prescription medications really was no risk at all.
-Blood tests every two-three months alert doctors to any potential problems before permanent damage occurs.
-For the nearly thirty years, Ryan has been on the antiviral and antifungal medications since he was a young child and his lab tests never indicated any problem results.
+What I didn’t understand at that time, was that using these prescription medications were really no risk at all.
+Blood tests every two-three months alert doctors to any potential problems before any permanent damage to the liver or kidneys can occur.
+For the nearly thirty years, Ryan has been on the antiviral and antifungal medications and his lab tests never indicated any problem results.

 I wish back then I had understood that no decision is forever!
 I put a lot of pressure on myself and anguish over every medical decision.
 I used to think I had to get it right on the first try and didn’t understand U-turns are allowed if something isn’t working.
 We can stop any medication or treatment any time.
 In the beginning, Ryan acted so strange that even I didn’t think he could ever be “normal.”
 When Ryan was in middle school, my dream was that someday he could hold a job at McDonald’s and live independently.
 But he was still pretty affected and I wasn’t sure that would ever happen.